-Several themes emerged from the survey that can be related to a few of the city's goals.
+Through the household survey efforts by Opinion Dynamics, several themes emerged that can be related to a few of the city's goals.
 Most notably, these themes are inhibiting the Task Force's goals from being achieved.
 From an affordability perspective, the cost of internet service is important - or very important - to 75% of respondents, and a majority estimate that they spend \$150 or more per month on telecom services.
 However, a majority responded that they would be somewhat or very willing to pay more for faster internet service.